Confronting Disiblity Discrimination In The Workplace

 - any other terms, conditions, and privileges of employment.

-The ADA’s provisions apply to recruiting, advertising, granting tenure, lay-off and leave policies, fringe benefits, and any other employment-related activity.
+The ADA’s provisions apply recruiting, advertising, granting tenure, lay-off and leave policies, fringe benefits and any other employment-related activity.

 In addition to these provisions, however, the Act does have important limitations, including holding that employers need not hire disabled individuals who are unable to perform the essential functions of a job even with reasonable accommodation, and also holding that the ADA does not require employers to hire and accommodate disabled individuals when doing so will present an “undue hardship” to the employer.
 In sum, whether the ADA will provide a remedy for a disabled individual will depend greatly upon the particular facts presented in a given case.